mtma23/mtma23.github.io/README.md

-# MTMA 2022 web page
+# MTMA 2023 web page

-Sources for the official web page of MT Marathon in Americas 2022.
+Sources for the official web page of MT Marathon in Americas 2023.
-Based on the Ondrej's version from 2018.
+Based on the Ondrej's version from 2018 and on the MTMA 2022 Website.

 ## Instructions